 Arts and Crafts Room

 Our arts and crafts room is a room of creation and imagination.
-Our art staff works incredibly hard to create unique and exciting arts projects, and helps our campers feel proud of their work.
+Our art staff works hard to create unique and exciting art projects from painting and drawing to ceramics, and helps our campers feel proud of their work.
 The arts and crafts room doubles as an indoor space when it rains.

 Athletic Fields and Courts

 Our Outdoor Sanctuary is the spiritual center of our camp.
-This is where camp gathers daily for morning t'fillah, as well as Shabbat celebrations.
-The outdoor sanctuary is also a place where significant moments of camp occur, such as opening ceremonies.
+This is where camp gathers daily for morning t'filah, as well as Shabbat celebrations on Friday nights and Saturday mornings.
+The Outdoor Sanctuary is also a place where significant moments of camp occur, such as opening ceremonies during which we pass or unroll our sacred Torah